 The tea house is positioned within the garden to take in the most attractive views.
 Both Japanese garden design and the ceremony of tea are heavily influenced by the practice of Zen.
 Unfortunately for me being a big fan of Japanese teas there was no tea ceremony available when we visited.
 I understand they’re held a couple of times a year so I’ll be watching out for the next one.

 Visiting Nerima Japanese Gardens

-Access to the garden is free and there’s conveniently located parking, picnic facilities and restrooms within Queens Park just outside the Japanese garden.
+Access to the garden is free and there are conveniently located parking, picnic facilities and restrooms within Queens Park just outside the Japanese garden.
 While in Queens Park you might also be interested to visit the Ipswich Nature Centre, an extensive children’s playground, the historic Incinerator Theatre building, an environmental centre and the nicely appointed cafe.

 Ipswich is situated between the Gold Coast and Brisbane, and to the west of Logan.
 It takes around 45 to drive from Brisbane city and 75 minutes from Surfers Paradise.
 The Nerima Japanese gardens are situated in Ipswich at the southern end of Queens Park opposite Limestone Park.
 The easiest access and parking is from Griffith Road.

 Have you visited the Nerima Japanese Gardens in Ipswich?
 Or have you experienced other impressive Japanese styled gardens around the world?
 Please share your recommendations in the comments below.

 If you found this article useful please consider saving it to Pinterest.
 It makes it easy for you to find again, it helps us, and it helps other travellers to find the information they are looking for.